AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 ## Analyzing the delivery {#analyzing-the-delivery}

 The analysis is the stage during which the target population is calculated and the delivery content prepared.
-Once it is complete, the delivery is ready to send.
-To launch the delivery analysis, click **[!UICONTROL Send]** and then select **[!UICONTROL Deliver as soon as possible]**.
+Once it is complete, the delivery is ready to be sent.
+To launch the delivery analysis, click **[!UICONTROL Send]**, then select **[!UICONTROL Deliver as soon as possible]**.

 ![](assets/s_ncs_user_email_del_send.png)